kmikeym/branch/README.md

 4. **Update GitHub OAuth callback** to your DO app URL

+### Troubleshooting Deployments

+**If deployments are stuck or failing:**

+1. **Check Railway Status First:** https://status.railway.app/
+   - Railway sometimes has platform outages that affect all users
+   - If there's an active incident, just wait for it to resolve
+   - Don't waste time debugging if it's a Railway infrastructure issue!

+2. **Check deployment logs:**
+   - Click "View Logs" on the stuck deployment
+   - Look for actual error messages (not just "Initializing")

+3. **Common issues:**
+   - Missing environment variables
+   - Database volume not mounted correctly
+   - Code syntax errors (should show in build logs)

 ### Post-Deployment Checklist

 - [ ] Update GitHub OAuth callback URL to production domain